ChengjiaHanSEU/Transfer-AE/README.md

 # Transfer-AE
-#Reference code for an under review paper
+#Reference code for an under review paper, will be given after the paper is published.